alexmwaura/garage-client/README.md

 Mechanic side is still under development

 ## ACCESSIBILITY AND USABILITY

-Attendant is able to add customer <br>
+Attendant and mechanic are able to signup, login and logout Attendant is able to add customer <br>
 Attendant is able to add vehicle for his/her own customers <br>
-Attendant is able to notify mechanic of new vehicles
+Attendant is able to notify mechanic of new vehicles Attendants and Mechanics are able to change profile pictures Attendant is able to edit posted data
+Mechanic is able to get notification
+Mechanic will be able to send a bill to the customer charging the services for the vehicle

 ## DEMO